Hamlin could become 4th repeat Daytona 500 champion

 ''With the struggles and tough times that family has gone through the last year, it was important for me to kind of pay tribute by putting his name on the roof,'' Hamlin said.

-Hamlin has felt a kinship with Gibbs family since he was a kid and met Joe.
+Hamlin has felt a kinship with the Gibbs family since he was a kid and met Joe.
 The 36-year-old Hamlin is close on a contract extension that could make him a JGR lifer.

 Hamlin will forever be known as the 2016 Daytona 500 champion.